Bad Timing: Development

 The film was one of the series of movies greenlit by Tony Williams at the Rank Organisation, who were increasing their production output.
 Rank made eight films over two years, being mostly conservative choices such as the 1978 film The Thirty-Nine Steps, the third adaptation of the 1915 novel.
 Bad Timing was the most unusual of the slate of films.
-While Art Garfunkel was making the film, his girlfriend, Laurie Bird, committed suicide in New York.